insight-platform/Savant/docs/source/getting_started/3_examples.rst

 Currently available examples are:

-- PeopleNet detector example, also covers OpenCV CUDA integration;
+- PeopleNet detector example, also covers Nvidia tracker and OpenCV CUDA integration;
 - OpenCV CUDA MOG2 background subtraction;
-- Deepstream test2 example (car detection and classification), which runs one a primary detector and 3 classifiers;
+- Deepstream test2 example (car detection and classification), which runs one a primary detector, 3 classifiers and Nvidia tracker;
-- Traffic (people, cars, etc.) counting with YOLOv8 or PeopleNet.
+- Traffic (people, cars, etc.) counting with YOLOv8 or PeopleNet, and Nvidia tracker.

 Examples are available on `GitHub <https://github.com/insight-platform/Savant/tree/develop/samples>`_.